SnickerdoodleLabs/protocol/documentation/GETTINGSTARTED.md

 # Getting Started

 The Protocol repository is structured as a [monorepo](https://en.wikipedia.org/wiki/Monorepo) and uses [yarn](https://yarnpkg.com/) for package development and management.
+The best place to get a feel for the code base is to start in the [Test Harness](/packages/test-harness/README.md) package.
+This small package demonstrates how the
+[core](/packages/core/README.md) package, [smart contracts](/packages/contracts/README.md), and aggregator service work together.
+From there explore the
+[browser extension](/packages/browserExtension/README.md) package and associated [onboarding pages](/packages/extension-onboarding/README.md) webapp.

 ## Requirements